GauravP7/PACER-Training/README.md

   <li>By now you will be able to see all the case details you have saved into the database from the PACER training website</li>
     </ol>
     <br/>
-  `<b>Note: The port number :800 may change depending on the machine. <br/>You can run the program in other ports as well <br/>e.g. <code>python manage.py runserver 8090</code> will run the server on http://127.0.0.1:8090/`
+  <b>Note:</b> The port number :800 may change depending on the machine. <br/>You can run the program in other ports as well <br/>e.g. <code>python manage.py runserver 8090</code> will run the server on http://127.0.0.1:8090/